dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 # JSON ontology definition format

 ## Introduction
-This document contains all the information you need to create an ontology that's used by Knora.
+This document contains all the information you need to create an ontology that's used by DSP.

 In the first section you find a rough overview of the ontology definition, all the necessary components with a definition and a short example of the definition.